 4) The casserole should ideally sit out for 10 minutes before cutting into it.

 5) If you prefer, you can mix the salsa with enchilada sauce instead of water like I did for this recipe.
 It will provide even zestier taste.
-Serve with Guacamole, Hot Sauce, Salsa, sour cream and tortilla chips and you have a main dish meal to rave over.
+Serve with Guacamole, Hot Sauce, Pico de Gallo, sour cream and tortilla chips and you have a main dish meal to rave over.

 Mexican Lasagna is one of the best Tex-Mex style casseroles we’ve ever eaten.

 Mexican Lasagna is filled with a Tex-Mex style beef sauce, then it’s layered with sour cream, cheese, olives, tomatoes and green onions for incredibly wonderful taste.

 We love this hearty beef entree.
 The flavors just work so well together.